History of Bill Gates in Timeline

 In 1972, at the age of 17, Bill Gates served as a congressional page in the House of Representatives.

-In 1973, Bill Gates enrolled at Harvard College, where he took math and computer science courses.
+In 1973, Bill Gates enrolled at Harvard University, where he took classes including Math 55 and graduate level computer science courses.

-In 1973, Bill Gates graduated from Lakeside School as a national merit scholar and enrolled at Harvard College in the autumn of 1973.
-He scored 1590 out of 1600 on the Scholastic Aptitude Tests (SAT).
+In 1973, Bill Gates graduated from Lakeside School as a National Merit Scholar and subsequently enrolled at Harvard University in the autumn.

-In the summer of 1974, Bill Gates remained in contact with Paul Allen and joined him at Honeywell.
+In the summer of 1974, Bill Gates joined Paul Allen at Honeywell.

-In January 1975, Bill Gates read the issue of Popular Electronics which demonstrated the Altair 8800, prompting him to contact MITS about developing a BASIC interpreter.
+In January 1975, Bill Gates read the issue of Popular Electronics which demonstrated the Altair 8800, sparking the idea to develop a BASIC interpreter for it.

 2024 Topps Heritage News Flashbacks #NF-1 Altair 8800 Official MLB Baseball Trading Card